- Frequently Asked Questions

 First, take a look through our information document, which contains more detailed specification.
 Print out a copy and bring it to members of your health care team and discuss with them how a psychological assistance dog might help you.
-Next, email us at email@example.com for an informal chat.
-We’ll discuss your needs and see what we can do for you.
 Please be aware that we are still growing as an organization, and that due to high levels of demand our waiting list is currently closed, so these discussions should focus on how you can best prepare for this option in the future.

 - I have a physical disability as well as a psychological disability.
 Would a psychological assistance dog be appropriate for me?

 Mental and physical health are not two separate entities.
 If you also have a physical disability, and feel that a dog could perform functions to help with both your mental and physical needs, please contact us at firstname.lastname@example.org.
 It may be possible to collaborate with another Assistance Dog charity in the training of a dual-purpose dog.
 Similarly, if you have a registered assistance dog with one of the other charities which you feel benefit from extra training to assist with a function related to mental health, we would be interested in collaboration on dual-purpose training.
 Contact your supportive officer to discuss this.